 Our multi-gen family has been fortunate to have taken several bucket list family vacations to Costa Rica.
 Some of our group had visited before.
 And, for others it was their first time to experience Costa Rica.
 This international destination is fairly easily accessible from the United States and has much to offer a variety of ages.
 Once you’ve booked that trip you may be wondering what to pack for Costa Rica.
 While it still requires a bit of preparation, we’ve got you covered with our printable Costa Rica packing list.

-Costa Rica really has it all — from the rain forest to sandy beaches and turtles to sloths.
+Costa Rica really has it all — from the rain forest to sandy beaches and turtle hatching to sloth viewing.
 You will need different items for different areas of the country.
 Even if you visit Costa Rica during dry season, there will still be a chance of rain.
 So, this list works for both rainy season and dry season.
 Whether traveling with just adults, or visiting Costa Rica with kids your packing lists will be similar.

 Top Costa Rica Packing Tips

 Shoes for Costa Rica

 In the rain forest you will want hiking boots, rain boots or some other form of sturdy close toed shoes.
 This will prevent you from hopping around like a kangaroo when you spot a tiny little dart frog, like one of our fellow sloth tour members did.

 I also brought along my water shoes that transition well between beach and streets.
 Of course, sandals or flip flops will also work for the beach.

 Generally the dress code is casual.
 If you are in the city, you might want to pay more attention to how everyone else is dressed.
 But in the tourist areas, people seem to wear what is comfortable to them.